christianhelle/refitter/docs/docfx_project/articles/refitter-file-format.md

         "useDynamicQuerystringParameters": {
             "type": "boolean",
             "description": "Set to true to wrap multiple query parameters into a single complex one."
         },
+        "generateMultipleFiles": {
+            "type": "boolean",
+            "description": "Set to `true` to generate multiple files.
+Refit interface(s) are written to a file called `RefitInterfaces.cs`, Contracts are written to a file called `Contracts.cs`, and Dependency Injection is written to a file called `DependencyInjection.cs`"
+        },
         "dependencyInjectionSettings": {
             "type": "object",